stracker-phil/gdpr-cache-script-styles/readme.txt

 * Some scripts (like Google Maps) can dynamically load Google Fonts or other external resources.
 This cannot be prevented by this plugin.
 * A browser plugin loads external assets on every request.
 Test the page in an Incognito/Private window

 Also, some themes or performance plugins can embed the external resources in a way that our plugin cannot detect.
 If this is the case for you, please let us know.
-We might be able to adjust this plugin, or provide you with instructions on how to configure the plugin/theme to be compatible with GDPR Asset Cache.
+We might be able to adjust this plugin, or provide you with instructions on how to configure the plugin/theme to be compatible with *GDPR Cache Scripts & Styles*.

 == Screenshots ==